For those who want to know how does a laser printer work, this is a step by step of the process.

 A laser printer is a printing device that uses an electrostatic process to form an image on paper out of toner.

-While other printers use ink a laser printer uses toner.
-Other printers spray or press ink onto paper, whereas a laser printer uses electrical charges to attract toner onto the paper.
+While inkjet printers use ink a laser printer uses toner.
+A laser printer uses electrical charges to attract toner onto the paper.

 Laser printers and photocopiers use the same process to form an image on paper.
-Color and B & W printers use the same process, though it is duplicated for each color in any color printer.
+Color and B & W printers use the same process and duplicate it for each color.

 The main steps of electrophotography: